TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/6-more-helpful-extensions.rst

 viewhelpertest
 --------------

-This extension all Fluid-ViewHelper and its usage is demonstrated.
-It will be used for testing for fluid distribution by the fluid developer team.
-It's also helpful to understand the usage of ViewHelpers in practical examples.
-It's found in the git repository under *https://git.typo3.org/TYPO3CMS/CoreProjects/MVC/viewhelpertest.git*.
+This extension demonstrates all Fluid ViewHelpers and their usage.
+The fluid developer team uses it to test the fluid distribution.
+It's also helpful for understanding the usage of ViewHelpers using concrete examples.
+It can be found in the git repository at *https://git.typo3.org/TYPO3CMS/CoreProjects/MVC/viewhelpertest.git*.

 extension_builder
 -----------------